TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 shop the sale view store adIn Store and Online

-Hurry!
-Ends August 24.
+Ends today!
+Sunday, August 24.

 Online Code: GOBUYIT

-Extra 20% Off\* with your JCPenney Credit Card.
+Extra 20% Off\* with your JCPenney Credit Card. \*20% Off subject to credit approval.

 Or, Extra 15% Off\* with any other method of payment.